scottishgovernment/resources.mygov.scot/_criterion/sustainability.md

 At the beta assessment, they also need to explain:

 * how long they expect their service to be in beta and why
-* their way of deploying software, ie how they can deploy frequently with minimum impact on users
+* their way of deploying software, i.e. how they can deploy frequently with minimum impact on users
 * how they plan to practice zero downtime deployments in a way that doesn’t stop users using the service when in live
 * how they plan to have enough staff to keep improving the service when in live